freward/freward-blog/src/pages/en/EnIntroduction.md

 # About Frew<i class="fas fa-angle-double-up" ></i>rd
-In RL, reward is important, actions taken by the AI are to optimize the total reward in long-term and constructing a reward function so that it's reasonable is one of the essential conditions for RL algorithms to work.
-In reality, reward are also important, which is the goal we aim for in life.
+In RL, reward is important, actions taken by the AI are to optimize the long-term total reward and crafting a reasonable reward function is one of the essential conditions for RL algorithms to work.
+In reality, a reward is also important to motivate us toward the goal we are aiming for.
-Reward function - \\(f(reward)\\) - Frew<i class="fas fa-angle-double-up" ></i>rd is from here.
+Reward function - $f(reward)$ - Frew<i class="fas fa-angle-double-up" ></i>rd is from here.
 <br/>
 <br/>
 <br/>